-The first exam of the summer examination series, will start on Monday 13th May 2024, and the last exam will be on Friday 21st June 2024 2024 - there is however a contingency day set aside by the JCQ of Wednesday 26th June 2024.
+The first exam of the summer examination series, will start on Thursday 9th May 2024, and the last exam will be on Wednesday 19th June 2024 - there is however a contingency day set aside by the JCQ of Wednesday 26th June 2024.
 The final date of exams will not involve all students and it is important to check the school website for further details.
 Students must arrive to school at least 30-minutes before an exam to give them plenty of time to prepare before the exam starts.
-A free breakfast will be available from 8.00 am for all Year 13 students during the summer exam series (from Monday 13th May 2024), which will include a hot and cold breakfast as well as fruit and water.
-Bespoke revision sessions will also continue in the lead up to exams.
+A free breakfast will be available from 8.00 am for all Year 11 students during the summer exam series (from Thursday 9th May 2024), which will include a hot and cold breakfast as well as fruit and water.
+Bespoke revision sessions and masterclasses will also continue in the lead up to exams.
 All students must wear full school uniform for all public examinations and revision sessions.

 We will continue to encourage students to attend all revision sessions and we expect all students to have their revision plans well underway by this stage in the year.
 All students have been provided with a revision timetable and continue to receive support on a daily basis within lessons, and during lunchtime and after-school sessions.
-Revision materials were given to all students before Christmas.
+Revision materials (including GCSE Pod and a USB pen with past papers and mark schemes) were given to all students during parents evening.
 Additional revision resources will be provided in the lead up to public examinations.
 We encourage students to study for a minimum of three hours each evening in order to achieve the very best outcomes in their GCSE exams.